 \subsection{Open questions}

-We list several open questions that stem from our work. \begin{enumerate} \item The present article only deals with a drift term $d$ of polynomial form that vanishes at the boundary.
-We conjecture that for any continuous function $d$ with $d(0)=d(1)=0$, there exist an infinite SD $\left(\beta,p\right)$ such that
+We list several open questions that stem from our work. \begin{enumerate} \item The present article only deals with a polynomial drift $d$ vanishing at the boundary.
+Our approach should easily extend to any continuous function $d$ of the form

-For such a decomposition, the results of the present paper would easily extend to ASGs with arbitrary large branching events. \item We showed that if the leaf process is positive recurrent, then both $0$ and $1$ are accessible.
-Is the reverse true, i.e. assuming that the (minimal) leaf process is transient, are $0$ or $1$ not accessible?
-This was answered positively by~\cite{gonzalezcasanova2018}, when the coefficients of $s$ are negative and non-increasing.
-The general case seems more involved. \item Along the same lines, we showed that if the leaf process c.d.i. then the fixation time has finite expected value.
-What about the converse ? \item We constructed the ASG of a selection model by tracing the set of potential parents backward in time.
-The true genealogy of the process can be recovered by only keeping track of the actual genealogical lines as in~\cite{Taylor2007} (i.e. by removing all the "unused" potential parents in the ASG).
-As discussed earlier, there are infinitely many ASGs for a given selection model.
-However, are the actual genealogies embedded in those ASGs identical? \item If $\deg(d)=2,3$, we prove that the minimal ASGs are also graph-minimal.
-What about higher dimension? \item Mutation-selection models usually have a drift term that does not vanish at the boundary.
+Can one give a simple characterisation of the set of functions that admit such a decomposition? \item Is it true that, if the leaf process associated to a $b$-minimal selection decomposition is transient, then $0$ or $1$ are not accessible?
+This was answered positively by~\cite{gonzalezcasanova2018} for drifts of the form $-x(1-x)\sum_{i=0}^\infty s_i x^i$ for a non-negative decreasing sequence $(s_i)_{i\in\Nb_0}$.
+The general case seems more involved. \item We showed that if the leaf process c.d.i.~then the fixation time has finite expected value.
+Is the converse true? \item Does the equivalence between $b$-minimality and graph-minimality hold for polynomials $d$ with $\deg(d)>3$?

+\item The true genealogy (which is random) is a metric tree embedded in the ASG.
+A consequence of Theorem~\ref{thm:infiniteed} is that infinitely many ASGs fit to a given drift.
+However, is the distribution of the embedded trees the same?

+\item Mutation-selection models usually have a drift term that does not vanish at the boundary.